shreyasgune/SysPerfLabs/perf-lab/readme.md

     // high cache miss rates means cache is being utilized poorly
     // high branch misses means inefficient branching in your code.
 Branches are if conditionals, function calls, jump statements etc.
     // minimizing branching complexity makes things a bit better cuz lesser the branches, lesser the chance of branch-misses
+    // we can generally interpret high IPC values (eg, over 1.0) as good, indicating optimal processing of work.
+However, also double check what the instructions are, in case this is due to a spin loop: a high rate of instructions, but a low rate of actual work completed.

       10.017952671 seconds time elapsed